agabor/docs/_includes/ios/user-interface.md

 ### Customizing Validation Logic

-Often you will want to run some client-side validation on the sign up information before submitting it to the Parse Cloud.
+Often you will want to run some client-side validation on the sign up information before submitting it to the MSG Cloud.
 You can add your validation logic in the `signUpViewController:shouldBeginSignUp:` method in the `PFSignUpViewControllerDelegate`.
 For example, if you decide any password less than 8 characters is too short, you can achieve the following with:

 <div class="language-toggle" markdown="1">
 ```objective_c